Autistic boy, mom thrown out of movie theater for using the ladies' room: lawsuit

 A few days after the June 16 incident, Gallinaro said the movie theater regional manager reached out to offer a refund, but the mother said the humiliation was too great.

-WPIX contacted the movie theater for comment on the allegations but did not receive a response.
+WHNT’s Nexstar sister station, WPIX, contacted the movie theater for comment on the allegations, but did not receive a response.